Skip to content

 2. Select Your Niche

 It is essential to choose a niche when you plan to operate a courier business from home locally.
-It is mainly because the startup investment is expected to be low.
+This is mainly because the startup investment is expected to be low.
 There are several niches that you can consider.
 Some of them are listed below:

 • Medical service courier